wymersam/go-code-flow/README.md

 - 🔎 Parses Go source files
 - 🧭 Extracts function calls and builds a flow graph
-- 📝 Summarises each function using the OpenAI API
+- 📝 (Optional) Summarises each function using the OpenAI API
 - 📄 Outputs a `codeflow.md` file with a Mermaid diagram for easy visualisation

 ---